Homework Coaching FAQ'S

 - Some of our students find using our customized learning games very helpful.
 These are based on our student’s notes and text material and supplemented by our own fact-checking and editing.

 - We are available to attend parent-teacher conferences.
-We invoice attendance at conferences within 8 miles of your tutors location at $85 per hour.
+We invoice attendance at conferences within 8 miles of your tutors location at our session rate.
+Our rates for sessions are posted here.

 - Prearranged, scheduled Skype video supplements to homework coaching sessions are an option.
-Our rate for supplementary homework coaching by Skype video is $80 per hour.
+Our rate for supplementary homework coaching by Skype video is the same as our session rate.

 What special materials, texts or software should we purchase for optimum results?